The Great Western Woodlands is an internationally significant area of great biological richness.

 The Wilderness Society published a very informative Report on this ecological treasure titled The Extraordinary Nature of the Great Western Woodlands and continue to work for its health and preservation.

 More than 20% of Australia’s native plant species and 20% of Australia’s eucalyptus species exist here.

 A community of animal species threatened elsewhere in Australia find a unique haven in the Great Western Woodland.
 These woodlands provide a refuge for many threatened wildlife species found nowhere else on the planet.

 The Great Western Woodlands provides a home for numerous bird communities that have been in decline in many parts of Australia as a direct result of habitat destruction and fragmentation.
-It is home to 33% of WA’s birds and 18% of Australia’s birds.
-Birdlife Australia conducted a survey of the Woodlands’ bird from 2012 to 2014.
-The Report and details of the survey may be accessed here.
+It is home to 33% of WA’s birds and 18% of Australia’s birds according to a Birdlife Australia survey of the Woodlands’ bird population from 2012 to 2014.

 The Great Western Woodlands is a largely intact ecosystem predominantly located on public lands.
 Poor fire management, feral animals, weed encroachment, and human activities including road construction and mining, are all threats to to the Woodlands.